Vipshop (NYSE:VIPS) Shares Gap Down to $9.90

-Vipshop Holdings Limited (NYSE:VIPS – Get Rating) gapped down prior to trading on Wednesday .
+Vipshop Holdings Limited (NYSE:VIPS – Get Rating)’s stock price gapped down prior to trading on Wednesday .
 The stock had previously closed at $9.90, but opened at $9.64.
-Vipshop shares last traded at $9.54, with a volume of 25,340 shares changing hands.
+Vipshop shares last traded at $9.54, with a volume of 25,340 shares traded.

-A number of analysts recently issued reports on VIPS shares.
-Citigroup raised Vipshop from a “sell” rating to a “neutral” rating and upped their target price for the company from $7.80 to $10.90 in a research report on Monday, August 22nd.
-Credit Suisse Group raised Vipshop from a “neutral” rating to an “outperform” rating and raised their price objective for the company from $10.30 to $12.00 in a research note on Monday, August 22nd.
-Finally, StockNews.com raised Vipshop from a “hold” rating to a “buy” rating in a research note on Monday, August 22nd.
-Five investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Vipshop presently has an average rating of “Hold” and an average target price of $10.48.
+A number of equities analysts recently commented on the company.
+Credit Suisse Group upgraded Vipshop from a “neutral” rating to an “outperform” rating and lifted their price target for the stock from $10.30 to $12.00 in a research note on Monday, August 22nd.
+StockNews.com upgraded Vipshop from a “hold” rating to a “buy” rating in a research report on Monday, August 22nd.
+Finally, Citigroup raised Vipshop from a “sell” rating to a “neutral” rating and boosted their target price for the stock from $7.80 to $10.90 in a report on Monday, August 22nd.
+Five investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+Based on data from MarketBeat, Vipshop has a consensus rating of “Hold” and a consensus target price of $10.48.

 Hedge Funds Weigh In On Vipshop